Saradhe07/BeautifulSoup/README.md

 -Parses the HTML using BeautifulSoup

--Extracts:
+Extracts:

 -Page title

 -Main heading

 -All paragraphs

 -Specific div tags using classes

 -All images (prints src attributes)

 -All hyperlinks on the page